ajcvickers/ajcvickers.github.io/_posts/2016-11-16-notification-entities-in-ef-core-1-1.md

 ---
-layout: post
+layout: default
-title: Notification entities in EF Core 1.1
+title: "Notification entities in EF Core 1.1"
 date: 2016-11-16 15:06
+day: 16th
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [Change Tracking, DetectChanges, EF, EF Core, Entity Framework, INotifyCollectionChanged, INotifyPropertyChanged, INotifyPropertyChanging, Notification Entities, Snapshot Change Tracking]
+permalink: 2016/11/16/notification-entities-in-ef-core-1-1/
 ---

+# EF Core 1.1
+# Notification entities

 By default, EF Core uses snapshot change tracking.
 However, if entity types implement INotifyPropertyChanged and optionally INotifyPropertyChanging, then EF can use these notifications to avoid the overhead of creating snapshots and detecting changes.